 Short on money?

-Here are a few suggestions for better budgeting:
+Here are a few suggestions to manage your budget:

-Check you are receiving the grants and funding that you are entitled to from your own country and your host country.
-Ask for information from the International Mobility Department at UTBM.
+Check that you are receiving the grants and funding you are entitled to from your own country and your host country.
+Ask for information from the Office of International Mobility at UTBM.

-Don’t pay to have access to your own money!
-If you are using a foreign bankcard, verify that you aren’t paying transaction fees when you withdraw money.
+Don’t pay to access your own money!
+If you are using a foreign bankcard, make sure that you aren’t paying transaction fees when you withdraw money.

 Open a French bank account (to get the CAF government grant for example).
-The Student mobility Department can help you with the process.
+The Office of International Mobility can help you with the process.